 another award-winning short, IN TIME, once again wearing multiple hats as actress, director, writer, and producer.
 The film screened at over 50 venues world-wide including the American Black Film Festival and was acquired by HBO Network.
 Other Backdoor Film productions include the award-winning, IT TAKES A VILLAGE (New York winner - Chase Legacy Film Challenge co-sponsored by HBO, Kodak, Chase Bank and Blackfilm.com) and THE QUESTION co-directed with Academy-nominated director Bennett Miller.

 Beyond Backdoor Films, Adetoro previously worked in Business Affairs at Paramount Studios and has collaborated on other projects, including the much buzzed about premiere of A GOOD DAY TO BE BLACK & SEXY where she served as Co-Producer and Casting Director.
 The film premiered at the 2008 Sundance Film Festival and was subsequently distributed by Magnolia Pictures after a limited theatrical release.
 The film was the catalyst for the award-winning web channel BLACKandSEXY.tv.
 With several film projects in her development pipeline, other noteworthy projects produced include: Producer (U.S.) for the Shell Oil Company produced documentary short, LIFE CALLS FOR ATTITUDE ; Impact Producer (South Africa) on the Emmy and Golden Globe nominated feature "The Tale"; Line Producer on the Leonard DiCaprio and Netflix produced documentary STRUGGLE: THE LIFE AND LOST ART OF SZUKALSKI.
-Currently, Adetoro is producing the food justice documentary ROOTED, as well her feature directorial debut on the Hurricane Katrina biopic, THE AMERICAN CAN, previously optioned by Sony Pictures, as a star vehicle for Will Smith.
+Currently, Adetoro is co-producing a food justice documentary, as well her making feature directorial debut on the Hurricane Katrina biopic, THE AMERICAN CAN, previously optioned by Sony Pictures, as a star vehicle for Will Smith.

 She is Co-founder and President of the collective Women Independent Producers (WIP), the former Chair of Diversity, Equity and Inclusion Initiatives for Film Fatales and a member of IFP, WGA SAG-AFTRA, AEA and PGA (eligible).
 Adetoro has a deep commitment to empowering through the arts and was an educator at the prestigious New York University program Creative Arts Team, using the power of drama to inspire youth to learn.
 Among her numerous honors includes: 2020 Blackhouse Foundation Multicultural Producers Lab, 2018 Made in NY Fellow and 2019 Made in NY Mentor by the New York Mayor's Office of Media & Entertainment, 2006 Film independent’s Project Involve Fellowship, 2012 Cannes Film Festival Producers Network, Kodak Sundance Filmmaker Fellow, and the New York winner of Chase Legacy Film Challenge, co‐sponsored by HBO, Kodak, and Blackfilm.com.
 She has received grants from the New York State Council of the Art (NYSCA), Ford Foundation and HBO Networks' Corporate Affairs and Social Responsibility.